PDF

 Funder Reporting Requirement

 Authors are required to report funding sources and grant/award numbers.
-Enter ALL sources of funding for ALL authors in BOTH the Funder Registry Tool in ACS Paragon Plus and in your manuscript to meet this requirement.
+Enter ALL sources of funding for ALL authors in BOTH the Funder Registry Tool in the submission system and in your manuscript to meet this requirement.

 Open Access Compliance